-The levy supports TVF&R's highest priority of fast and effective emergency response by:
+The levy supports TVF&R's highest priority of fast and effective emergency response by: 1.
+Retaining 42 current firefighter medics hired since 2000.

-1. Retaining 42 current firefighter medics hired since 2000.
+These firefighters help ensure each crew has enough personnel to immediately enter a burning building and to provide immediate life-saving care at medical and rescue incidents.

-- Retaining 42 current firefighter medics hired since 2000 These firefighters help ensure each crew has enough personnel to immediately enter a burning building and to provide immediate life-saving care at medical and rescue incidents. - 2.
-Adding up to 44 firefighter medics, apparatus, and contributing towards new stations in areas where response challenges exist.
+2. Adding up to 44 firefighter medics, apparatus, and contributing towards new stations in areas where response challenges exist.